PoweredBySAM/RootDocs/README.md

 <details>
 <summary><b>Do I need an app to control the Root® coding robots?</b></summary>

 Yes.
-Root® coding robots are controlled over Bluetooth using the companion iRobot Coding app.
+Root® coding robots are controlled over Bluetooth using the companion SAM Root app.

-The iRobot Coding app is compatible with Bluetooth® Low Energy (BLE) devices running most major, up-to-date operating systems, including Windows, macOS, ChromeOS, Linux, iOS, iPadOS, and Android.
+The SAM Root app is compatible with Bluetooth® Low Energy (BLE) devices running most major, up-to-date operating systems, including Windows, macOS, ChromeOS, Linux, iOS, iPadOS, and Android.

-The iRobot Coding app can be downloaded from the [Apple App Store](https://apps.apple.com/app/id1524652548), [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding), or used online at [code.irobot.com](https://code.irobot.com/).
+The SAM Root app can be downloaded from the [Apple App Store](https://apps.apple.com/app/id1524652548), [Google Play Store](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding), or used online at [root.samlabs.com](https://root.samlabs.com/).
-When connecting to your robot using the online [Web App](https://code.irobot.com/), please also ensure you are using a browser that supports Web Bluetooth, such as Chrome or Edge.
+When connecting to your robot using the online [Web App](https://root.samlabs.com/), please also ensure you are using a browser that supports Web Bluetooth, such as Chrome or Edge.

 Advanced users can also use the [iRobot Education Python Web Playground](https://python.irobot.com/) or downloadable [iRobot Education Python 3 SDK](https://github.com/iRobotEducation/irobot-edu-python-sdk) for even more control over the robots.